Ibbenbüren: Geography

-Ibbenbüren is situated on the Ibbenbürener Aa river, at the northwest end of the Teutoburger forest and rather exactly in the center of the two cities Rheine in the west and Osnabrück in the east, both approximately 20 km away.
+Ibbenbüren is on the Ibbenbürener Aa river at the northwest end of the Teutoburger forest, between the two cities Rheine in the west and Osnabrück in the east, both approximately 20 km away.

 History

-Ibbenbüren is mentioned in documentary evidence for the first time in 1146, when the bishop of Osnabrück at that time, Philipp of Katzenelnbogen, donated a tenth of his possessions in Ibbenbüren to the Getrudenkloster of Osnabrück.
+Ibbenbüren is mentioned in documentary evidence for the first time in 1146 when the bishop of Osnabrück at that time, Philipp of Katzenelnbogen, donated a tenth of his possessions in Ibbenbüren to the Getrudenkloster of Osnabrück.
 Although Ibbenbüren was already much older and a document of the year 1348 mentions the establishment of a church in the year 799, though the year 1146 is officially considered as the year of the foundation of Ibbenbüren.

 In the years 1219 and/or 1234 it appears as a church village.
 In the transition from the High Middle Ages to the Late Middle Ages the noble gentlemen of Ibbenbüren, that is the abbot of Herford and the counts of Tecklenburg, possessed basic rule of the place.
 At this time Ibbenbüren belonged to the Diocese of Osnabrück.
 During this time the castle of Ibbenbüren was built by the noble gentlemen of Ibbenbüren starting from 1150.
 The last remains of this castle are the remnants of the heath tower in the proximity of the Aasee.